genuinetesting

 Failure Analysis – Materials

-Failure analysis is the scientific investigation of why a material or component did not perform as intended.
-Rather than simply documenting the failure, this process examines the material structure, environmental conditions, manufacturing history, and service stresses that contributed to the problem.
-Through detailed examination and analytical testing, engineers and scientists can determine the mechanisms responsible for the failure and recommend corrective actions.
+Failure analysis is a scientific process used to investigate why a component or material did not perform as expected.
+A professional failure analysis laboratory does more than simply document damage; it examines material structure, environmental exposure, manufacturing history, and service stresses to determine the root cause of failure.
+Through systematic evaluation and testing, experts identify the mechanisms behind the failure and recommend corrective actions.

 • Comprehensive Capabilities